RDFLib/rdflib-sqlalchemy/README.md

 - SQLite, using the built-in Python driver or, for Python 2.5, pysqlite
 - MySQL, using the MySQLdb-python driver or, for Python 3, mysql-connector
-- PostgreSQL, using the psycopg2 driver (or, on trial, the pg8000 driver)
+- PostgreSQL, using the psycopg2 driver or the pg8000 driver.

 pysqlite: https://pypi.python.org/pypi/pysqlite